OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Requirement Assignment

 A requirement assignment can additionally contain variability conditions.
-These conditions must be satisfied otherwise the respective relationship is not present.
+These conditions must hold otherwise the respective relationship is not present.

 | Keyname                | Mandatory | Type                                                   | Description                                                                                                                 |
 |------------------------|-----------|--------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|